Meetings are the 2nd Friday of every month from 12:00 to 2:00pm.

 Our LAC was greatly strengthened in 2013 when we sought recognition under the auspices of the Beaverhead County Commissioners to further validate the importance of our work.
-By January 2014, we were an official county entity with governing by-laws, eleven commissioner-appointed voting members, a Commissioner representative, and elected officers.
-(The voting members and their terms of office are listed elsewhere on this page.)
+By January 2014, we were an official county board with governing by-laws, eleven commissioner-appointed voting members, a Commissioner representative, and elected officers.
 Our meetings are held the second Friday of every month from 12-2:00 in the Tom Welch meeting room in the County Treasurer’s building.
 Typically, numerous non-voting participants are also present and community members are welcome to attend!

 In 2015, the LAC secured a grant from the Montana Healthcare Foundation to promote integrative healthcare across the county.
 Through this grant, consultants with the National Council on Behavioral Health recognized us as the first project of this type in the nation aimed at county-wide, rather than single-agency, integration.

-We now have 10 on-going active committees, task forces, or collaborations working on the integration of behavioral health services into other facets of the community.
+We now have on-going active committees, task forces, or collaborations working on the integration of behavioral health services into other facets of the community.
 You do not need to be a voting member, or even attend MHLAC meetings, to participate with these groups.
-(They are also listed elsewhere on this page.)
 If you are interested, we strongly encourage you to participate in one or more.

 Current Task Forces, Committees, and Collaborations:

 The Summit Planning Committee organizes a regularly occurring conference event as a resource for education and training targeting providers throughout the region.
-This past year over 130 individuals attended the conference luncheon hosted by the group.
+In 2017, over 130 individuals attended the conference luncheon hosted by the group.
 The featured keynote speaker was Jessie Close, sister of Glen Close the actress.
 The theme was Creating a Trauma-informed Community.

 Universal Screening Promotion supports regular screening for behavioral and mental health issues as a critical piece in heading off mental health crises and identifying suicide risk.
 We do this by encouraging the incorporation of screening into already existing activities, when appropriate, and hosting supportive conversations to share ideas for best-practice strategies.
 This effort is responsible for creating our online providers resource list now regularly updated by the Women’s Resource and Community Support Center.